a-horsey/horsies-viewmodel-editor/_README.txt

 More instructions and a direct link can be found in that folder.
 All credits for creating it go to the author.

-3. This also supports mods that change the custom animations.
+3. This also supports mods that change the viewmodel animations.
 Simply drop any viewmodel animations mods in the "custom animations" folder.
 I suggest reading "INSTRUCTIONS.txt" in that same folder The mods will be automatically checked and installed next time you run GENERATE.bat